dlilien/ImpDAR/doc/installation.rst

     conda install -c conda-forge gdal

 GDAL is technically optional, but is needed for the majority of use cases.
+This step can be really slow (it took my reasonably new laptop 20 minutes), so dont worry if it is a bit painful.

 At this point, I also recommend installing segyio and h5py, just so that you are ready for all presently supported formats.
 This can be done with

 .. code-block:: bash